Washington County Coal Plant (GA)

 A Bad Idea For Georgians

-Since 2010, SELC has been working with a coalition of conservation, clean energy, and faith organizations to prevent a proposed 850-megawatt coal-fired power plant in Washington County, Georgia from becoming a reality.
+Since 2010, SELC has been working with a coalition of organizations to prevent a proposed 850-megawatt coal-fired power plant in Washington County, Georgia from becoming a reality.
 The plant is proposed by Power4Georgians, LLC, which was originally a consortium of non-profit electric membership corporations (EMCs) interested in developing the project.
 However, all of the EMCs have ceased funding the project, and with construction costs projected to exceed $2 billion, there is no indication that the facility has the necessary financing to proceed.

 A Significant Source of Pollution